streamfold/rotel/README.md

 [Cloudwatch OTLP endpoints](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-OTLPEndpoint.html)
 for traces and logs.
 You'll need to select the HTTP protocol and enable the sigv4auth authenticator.

 The sigv4auth authenticator requires the AWS authentication environment variables to be set.
+At the moment this is restricted to credentials specified as: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and optionally `AWS_SESSION_TOKEN`.

 **Traces**